-The project builds upon Professor Peltenburg’s Tell Jerablus Tahtani Project http://www.arcl.ed.ac.uk/arch/jerablus/jerahome.html as well as the landscape studies of Professor Wilkinson, which have been undertaken along the Euphrates in Syria and Turkey and published in the Series, Oriental Institute Publications http://oi.uchicago.edu/OI/DEPT/PUB/SRC/OIP/124/OIP124.html The 2006 field season has already demonstrated that the tell-dominated landscape of the Early Bronze Age (dominated by Carchemish on the Turkish-Syrian border), was by Roman / Byzantine times progressively replaced by a settlement pattern of villages and farmsteads which were dispersed widely across the landscape.
+The field seasons, from 2006-2010, demonstrate that the tell-based settlement of the Early Bronze Age was dominated by Carchemish on the Turkish-Syrian border, although it remains unclear as to the size of the city during the Early Bronze Age.
+Nevertheless, by Roman / Byzantine times this tell-based landscape had been progressively replaced by a settlement pattern of villages and farmsteads which were dispersed widely across the landscape.
 This remarkably “busy” landscape was associated with numerous canals, qanats, and masonry channels, as well as quarries and evidence for intensive agriculture.
-Publications of this project are to appear in the Journal Levant, published by the Council for British Research in the Levant http://www.cbrl.org.uk/default.shtm
+Publications of this project have appeared in the Journal Levant (2007 & 2012), published by the Council for British Research in the Levant.

 Surveys have also covered the lower town of the city of Carchemish, 40% of which lies within Syria.
 In the survey of Carchemish we have demonstrated the extent of Iron Age occupation of the Outer Town, as well as the scale of the ramparts and the existence of what appears an earlier phase of rampart construction within the Outer Town.